FIU-MOSAIC/wearableGestureRecognitionSystem/README.md

 - User Authentication: Authenticate users via Google sign-in or email and password.

 ### Technologies Used
 - Flutter and Dart: For developing the mobile application.
+[How to install Flutter and Dart?](https://docs.flutter.dev/get-started/install)
-- JavaScript: For interfacing with the Fitbit device and managing WebSocket communication.
+- JavaScript: For interfacing with the Fitbit device and managing WebSocket communication.[How to install JavaScript?](https://nodejs.org/en)
 - Firebase: For data storage and user authentication.

 ### Installation and Setup